Mayonnaisu/manga-image-translator/README.md

 	*   [Webtoon Mode](#webtoon-mode)

 ## NOTICE
 ### <mark>I just realized that the installer is broken.
 Not sure since when, but it worked the last time I tested it lol.
 My bad X'D. Let me figure out how to fix this one.
-The source of the error is pyenv-win requires the terminal to be closed and reopen for its installation.
-So, it still works as long as you run the installer 2x (you may need to remove `--force` from the command to install Microsoft C++ Build Tools if you don't want to redownload & reinstall it).</mark>
+The source of the error is pyenv-win requires the terminal to be closed and reopened for its installation.
+So, it still works as long as you run the installer 2x (you may need to remove `--force` from the command for installing Microsoft C++ Build Tools if you don't want to redownload & reinstall it).</mark>

 ### <mark>Unblock `downloader.psm1` in `my_tools` folder to be able to run `MIT-installer.ps1` & `MIT-updater.ps1`.
 See [how](https://github.com/Mayonnaisu/manga-image-translator?tab=readme-ov-file#installation) and [why](https://github.com/Mayonnaisu/manga-image-translator/tree/main/my_tools#update).</mark>